MuskanGarg1227/Line-Follower-with-PID-Implementation_Muskan/README.md

 8. ZieglerNicholsTuning(): Tunes PID parameters using the Ziegler-Nichols method.

 Ziegler-Nichols Method
 The Ziegler-Nichols method is a technique for tuning PID controllers to improve system performance.
 It involves:

-Finding Ultimate Gain(Ku): Increase the proportional gain (Kp) until the system starts oscillating continuously.
+1. Finding Ultimate Gain (Ku): Increase the proportional gain (Kp) until the system starts oscillating continuously.
-Measuring Oscillation Period(Tu): Determine the period of these oscillations.
+2. Measuring Oscillation Period (Tu): Determine the period of these oscillations.
-Calculating PID Parameters:
+3. Calculating PID Parameters:
-Proportional Gain (Kp):
+  -Proportional Gain (Kp):
 𝐾
 𝑝
 =